 You feel lost among all these technologies and acronyms?
-Don't worry: we are here to help you through and make sure you go back home with more than what you expected!
+Don't worry: we are here to help you along and make sure you go back home with more than what you expected!

 - Molecular interactions

 - Hydrodynamics

 - Spectroscopy

 - Kinetics

 - Thermodynamics

-- Purified protein quality control
+- · Purified protein quality control

 The PFBMI plays an essential role in the development of novel therapeutic antibodies against a variety of targets, involved notably in viral and autoimmune diseases.
-Fruitful collaborations have been developed over the years, for instance with the teams of Felix Rey and Pierre Bruhns, leading to several high profile publications (Cell, Nature, Science, Nature Biotechnology).
+Fruitful collaborations have been developed over the years, for instance with the teams of Paola Arimondo, Pierre Bruhns, and Felix Rey leading to several high profile publications (Cell, Nature, Science, Nature Biotechnology, Nature Communications, ...).

-Efficient international networking is necessary for a core facility to remain at the forefront.
-The PFBMI coordinates a large pan European network in molecular-scale biophysics, which was lacking until 2014.
-MOSBRI (www.mosbri.eu) currently brings together 15 institutions from 11 European countries, with many more closely linked to it through the ARBRE association (see below).
+• Efficient international networking is necessary for a core facility to remain at the forefront.
+The PFBMI has played an important communitybuilding role in the field since its creation in 2002.
+It has notably organized several international conferences, high-level courses and multi-laboratory benchmarking actions, and coordinated the Horizon2020-funded European Research Infrastructure MOSBRI.
 By working with us, you will be in touch with all the expert stakeholders in the field, wherever they are situated.

-Requests should be submitted by e-mail to biophysique@pasteur.fr
+Downloadable request forms should be submitted by e-mail to biophysique@pasteur.fr.